 Frequent Blame

-When someone repeatedly accuses others of shortcomings that closely match their own unspoken fears or behaviours, projection is likely at work.
+When someone repeatedly accuses others of shortcomings that closely match their own unspoken fears or behaviours, projection may be at work.

 A person might say they don’t care about status, yet constantly point out someone else’s status-seeking.